sofiyams/frontendweb/README.md

 - Animated flip card was used from [here](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_flip_card).

 ### Problems
 - The API used renders ingredients from the recipe.
-On Champagne Cake, the recipe on the website, has url's to other recipe pages, therefore has been pulled through onto my site. [actual page](https://api.edamam.com/recipe/champagne-cake-2a64d9455d37807aef0e5674bfa57928/cake).
+On Champagne Cake on More Recipes (edamam.html), the ingredients on the website has url's to other recipe pages, therefore has been pulled through onto my site which may look a bit weird. [link to actual website](https://api.edamam.com/recipe/champagne-cake-2a64d9455d37807aef0e5674bfa57928/cake).

 - When the navbar is open in mobile view or tablet view and then pulled out to desktop view the navbar stays as a column, however if this is done from desktop to tablet or mobile it works fine.